phellich/ROS_vocom/README.md

 For both navigation commands, the publication duration is calculated using the formula $ t = \frac{d}{v} $.

+At any time, you can deactivate the Vocal command system and it will stop (including during a continous publication of Joy message, so it is safe is there is a critc situation).

 ## Accepted commands
 The currently accepted commands are: